CountBricks: Sand and Finish Hardwood Floors Cost Guide

 Regional Labor Rates Explained

-1. Speak your scope on site—our voice AI transcribes and tags tasks.
+1. Speak your scope on site—voice AI transcribes tasks.

 Five Pro Tips to Lower Your Refinish Bill

-• Clear furniture before the crew arrives—save up to $0.25 / ft² in handling fees
+• Clear furniture before the crew arrives—save up to $0.25/ft²

 Return on Investment

-When the Ortega family purchased a 1924 Craftsman in Pasadena, its quarter-sawn oak floors were hidden beneath two layers of vinyl tile and decades of adhesive.
-Using the CountBricks mobile app, our project manager dictated room sizes while walking the house.
-Within minutes, the AI takeoff revealed 1,420 ft² of reclaimable hardwood and flagged 160 ft² of potential board replacement near the kitchen bay window.
+The Ortega family purchased a 1924 Craftsman in Pasadena.
+Using a mobile app, the project manager dictated room sizes, revealing 1,420 ft² of reclaimable hardwood and 160 ft² of potential board replacement.

 Scope Refinement